Starting lessons with us? Here are some answers to the most frequently asked questions. If you don’t see your question answered, please contact us!

 Sometimes it’s necessary to close our pool for programming due to chemical imbalance, vomit or fecal contamination, or mechanical issues.
 Chemical imbalance and mechanical issues are rare and closure depends on what the issue is- we will reopen as soon as the pool is balanced and working properly.
 In the event of vomit in the pool, we typically close for approximately 30 minutes once we have the contamination cleaned up.
 This gives us time to sanitize the pool equipment and remove particles from the water.
 Fecal contamination can close our pool for up to 36 hours depending on the type of contamination.
-We follow Wake County In any event- we communicate closures via signage, email/text and social media outlets as well as our app (coming January 2023).
+We follow Wake County In any event- we communicate closures via signage, email and social media outlets as well as our Oak City Swim School app.

 Since we have a rolling enrollment, it also means we have a rolling promotion!
 Student advance or age out of classes all the time, and often times we can predict when that’ll happen.
 So don’t get discouraged by a waitlisted class!
 If you sign up, you’ll be in line to get the class time and day that you want.
 Also, it helps us learn what types of classes that have greater needs so that we can build schedules accordingly!

 If you want to know what a waitlist for a specific class looks like, contact us!

 According to the CDC, there is no evidence of the virus being able to spread in the water.